 |Objective Lens Diameter (mm)||42|

 |Field of View (feet at 1000 yards)||294|

 Best Binoculars Under 100: #2: Vortex Optics Raptor Porro Prism Binoculars

-The Vortex Raptor has to make it on the best binoculars under 100 list because it’s rare that you find a pair of Vortex binocs in this price range.
+The Vortex Raptor are some of the best cheap binoculars because it’s rare that you find a pair of Vortex binocs in this price range.
 Vortex is acclaimed hunting, birding and wildlife viewing optics and the Raptor is a very nice high-quality piece of gear.

 |Objective Lens Diameter (mm)||32|

 |Field of view (degrees)||6.3|